What Is Optic Neuritis?

 - Spinal cord tap.
 The doctor removes some fluid around the brain or spinal cord to test substances in the spinal fluid.

-Optic Neuritis Treatment
+How is Optic Neuritis Treated?

 The goal of treatment is to find and control inflammation in the optic nerve.
 First, a child receives steroids through the veins to quiet the inflammation.
 This helps speed recovery.